Michael Wertheimer (psychologist)

 Michael Matthew Wertheimer (March 20, 1927 – December 23, 2022) was a German-born American psychologist and Professor Emeritus at the University of Colorado Boulder.
 His research focused on cognition, psycholinguistics, and the history of psychology, among other areas.

 Early life and education

 Wertheimer was born on March 20, 1927, in Berlin, Germany.
 He emigrated to the United States with his family in September 1933 and became a naturalized citizen of the United States in April 1939.
-He graduated from Swarthmore College in 1947 (where the Gestalt psychologist Wolfgang Köhler another German colleague of his father was teaching) with a BA in psychology with high honors.
+He graduated from Swarthmore College in 1947 (where the Gestalt psychologist Wolfgang Köhler, a German colleague of his father, was teaching) with a BA in psychology with high honors.
 He received his MA from Johns Hopkins University in psychology in 1949 and his PhD in experimental psychology from Harvard University in 1952.

 Career

 Wertheimer first became a professor of psychology at the University of Colorado Boulder in 1955, and he retained this title until his retirement in 1993.
 He was a member of the Condon Committee.
 He served as president of the Society for the Teaching of Psychology and the Rocky Mountain Psychological Association.
 His awards included American Psychological Foundation Distinguished Teaching Award in 1983, the APA Distinguished Career Contributions to Education and Training in Psychology Award in 1990, and the American Psychology Association's (APA) Award for Outstanding Contributions to Theoretical and Philosophical Psychology in 2009.
 He was inducted to PSI CHI International Honor Society for Psychology.
 He published numerous books and articles, concluding with his personal memoir, Facets of an Academic's Life (2020).